TristanSones-Dykes/GPCell/scripts/README.md

 ## Scripts folder

-Contains scripts for development and illustration useful workflows.
+Contains notebooks for development and illustration useful workflows.